sanbee/Naarad/Nodes/DRV8833_ATT88_6Port/README.md

 1. [Install ATTinyCore](https://github.com/SpenceKonde/ATTinyCore/blob/master/Installation.md)
 2. Select  Tools->Board->Arduino/Genuino UNO    (or whatever board you are using)
 3. Load ArduinoISP sketch from Files->examples->ArduinoISP
 4. Select  Tools->Board->Attiny48/88.
 After this, the "Tools" menus should show the following for the board.
-Make clock, "B.O.D." and other selections as appropriate:
+Make clock, "B.O.D." and other selections as appropriate.
 ```
     Board: "ATtiny48/88"
     Chip: ATtiny88